Exercise - Count events using the count function

 is used for all functions that aggregate groups of values of multiple rows to form a single summary value.
 You can summarize the whole table, for example, by counting the number of results using the following query:

 You can also summarize data into groups of similar types of events by specifying the way you want to group the aggregation.
-For example, to count events by state, you'll write a query to summarize
+For example, to count events by state, you can write a query to summarize

 count